 Conclusion And Final Thoughts

-It is loaded with options that will essentially get you any sound you might desire.
-The options to use an acoustic or bass guitar really puts this amplifier on another level when it comes to versatility.
+It’s loaded with options that will essentially get you any sound you might desire.
+The option to use an acoustic or bass guitar puts this amplifier on another level.

-Some sounds can be digital like, and so if you are coming from a more expensive amplifier, you might be disappointed.
-But for an amplifier at this price and the many options it has onboard, there is really something for everyone here.
+Some sounds can be digital-like.
+So if you are coming from a more expensive amplifier, you might be disappointed.
+But for an amplifier at this price, there is really something for everyone here.